 I’m Latoya Hardman Lewis.
-Wife, mother, and educator.
+Mother, educator, and now, director.

 I was born and raised in Houston, Texas though I did venture off to various cities in Texas during my college years.
 I eventually found my way back to Houston and completed my Bachelor’s degree from the University of Houston, Downtown,and immediately set off to the Big Apple to live the “good life.”
 While there, I worked in banking for a short while, and in in 2004, I left that career to join New York City Teaching Fellows, an alternative teaching program that prepares teachers to enter the classroom.
 Through this program, I also earned my Master’s degree, and while working on this degree, I began teaching High School English in Harlem at Bread and Roses Integrated Arts High School.
 It was here that I learned what it means to be a teacher.